 The NORA conference was education-driven with attendees participating in lectures or what they called ‘courses’ and being quizzed on what they learned.
 In tandem with quizzes, participants would be awarded specific achievements based on the courses they attended and whether they passed the quiz.

 Because of their needs, YouTube and Twitch were not viable options.
 Instead, our streaming solution could adapt with a few added features:

 With much of the framework in place, our product development team focused their efforts on building the new features while optimizing the existing for our first live event with our tool.

 Early technical challenges came with 1) scaling the platform infrastructure for large numbers of users 2) ensuring we didn’t hit any bottlenecks and 3) redundancies for logging data to prevent failure.

 As this was a conference focused on education, a core goal for attendees was being able to receive credit for what they watched.
 That meant on our end, we needed to track and confirm accurately when this credit would be transferred.
 The credit system relied on our use of transcripts, certificates, and as-you-watch progress.

 We built three methods of tracking this data by 1) using a socket connect to track second-accurate times for viewing 2) backup of slow polling requests from clients with lower resolution and 3) for when you request data about a stream.

-Live events can be extremely variable and to ensure the conference was a success we implemented a few measures — multiple dry runs with our internal team and the client to stress test our product, weekly meetings with the client to show progress and align our goals, a fallback and contingency plan if the need arises.
+Live events can be extremely variable and to ensure the conference was a success we implemented a few measures — multiple dry runs with our community event managers and the client to stress test our product, weekly meetings with the client to show progress and align our goals, a fallback and contingency plan if the need arises.

 By preparing as much as we did prior to the event, our team was confident that we could deliver a successful streaming platform for our client.
 Regardless, our full development team was on hand for the multi-day event to answer attendee questions and help troubleshoot any issues.